Samsomyajit/Physics_guided_sputterML/README.md

 ## License

-This project is released under the MIT License (see `LICENSE`).
+This project is released under the Apache 2.0 License (see `LICENSE`).
 If you prefer a different license for the GitHub repository, you can replace the file before pushing.